Box2D 3.1.0

 b2Shape_SetDensity(myShapeId, 5.0f);

-void b2Shape_SetDensity(b2ShapeId shapeId, float density)
+B2_API void b2Shape_SetDensity(b2ShapeId shapeId, float density, bool updateBodyMass)

 Friction